Home Breaking News ‘Chameleon’: Janet Protasiewicz Was a Pro-Life Conservative, Former Stepsons Say

 Liberal Milwaukee County Judge Janet Protasiewicz has been running one of the most aggressively pro-abortion campaigns in Wisconsin Supreme Court history and even in the country.
 However, her two former stepsons adamantly insist that the Janet Protasiewicz they knew back in 1997 doesn’t resemble the Janet they see in campaign ads today at all.
 For starters, they say she was pro-life then, stemming from her Catholicism.

-Janet protasiewicz appeared at a milwaukee judge event last week with a rbg picture on her back.
+Janet Protasiewicz appeared at a Milwaukee judge event last week with a RBG picture on her back.

 Protasiewicz’s Catholic religion doesn’t make an appearance on her campaign website today, other than her ties to Marquette, as Supreme Court candidate Janet adopts a persona as a fire-breathing pro-abortion activist.
 Michael Madden and Dr. Mark Madden, her former stepsons, of Fox Point and Virginia respectively, don’t buy the reincarnation.
 They believe it’s a ruse to get liberal voters to put Protasiewicz on the state Supreme Court.